jrm252/project-euler/README.md

 My goal is to implement the solutions in several languages:

-asm - x64 assembly on Linux (this will likely get to difficult to make much progress </br>
+asm - x64 assembly on Linux (this will likely get too difficult to make much progress) </br>
 c - easier than assembly </br>
 c# - My daily development language </br>
 f# - Very little experience. </br>